Colorado Rockies (NHL): Broadcasters

 KWGN 2 was the over-the-air television broadcaster throughout the Rockies' existence.
-From 1976–79, Joe Starkey was the play-by-play announcer for radio and television simulcasts.
+From 1976 to 1979, Joe Starkey was the play-by-play announcer for radio and television simulcasts.
 Don Earle was the secondary play-by-play man in 1977–78.
 Beginning in 1979–80 and on through the end of their final season in Colorado, Norm Jones was both the radio and television play-by-play man.
 Ralph Backstrom (1979–80), Jack Jolly (1980–81), and Sandy Clough (1981–82) were the radio color commentators (Clough solely worked home games).
 From 1979 to 1982, Jim Conrad did color commentary alongside Norm Jones on television.